This position is located in Southeast Regional Office, in the Inventory and Monitoring Division.Learn more about this agency

 - Appointment subject to background investigation and favorable adjudication.

 - Meet Selective Service Registration Act requirement for males.

 - Selectee will be required to participate in the Direct Deposit Electronics Funds Transfer Program.

-- You may be required to operate a government (or private) motor vehicle as part of your official duties.
-Please indicate in your application whether you possess a valid State driver's license.
+- You will be required to operate a government (or private) motor vehicle as part of your official duties; a valid driver's license is required.

 - If you are a new employee or supervisor in the Federal government, you will be required to complete a one-year probationary period.

 - You may be required to travel overnight away from home up to 5 nights per month.
 You must obtain a government charge card for travel purposes.

 - You may be required to complete training and obtain/maintain a government charge card with travel and/or purchase authority.

 Degree: successfully completed a full 4-year course of study in an accredited college or university leading to a bachelor's or higher degree that included a major field of study in biological sciences, agriculture, natural resource management, chemistry, or related disciplines appropriate to the position.